raulpenaguiao/50dayml_lmm_upskill/day01/day01_syllabus.md

 # Day 1: Building Your First Neural Network in PyTorch

 ## 🎯 Goal
 Jump straight into building and training a simple neural network using PyTorch to classify handwritten digits from the MNIST dataset.
 The focus is on hands-on learning by coding, running, and experimenting.

+**Mathematical Assumptions:** You understand gradient descent, backpropagation (chain rule), loss functions, and optimization fundamentals.
+This day focuses on PyTorch implementation, not mathematical theory.

+**Time estimate:** 3-4 hours

 ---